dlmcpaul/EnphaseCollector/README.md

 ```
 where the application will attempt to guess the envoy location and password.

-Example #2 when envoy.local is not resolved and you need to specify the ip address and the password cannot be guessed.
+Example #2 when envoy.local is not resolved, and you need to specify the ip address and the password cannot be guessed.
 ```
 java -jar enphasecollector-DEV.jar --envoy.controller.host=envoy-ip --envoy.controller.password=envoy-password
 ```